Scrumpis/iwgc-circos/README.md

      -h | --help      List usage options
 ```

 The below command will generate Circos config files in iwgc_circos using the provided iwgc_circos_template.config file.
-The gap flag adds a gap for legend characters.
-***Run one level up from iwgc_circos and iwgc_circos_data***
+The gap flag adds a gap for legend characters. ***Run one level up from iwgc_circos and iwgc_circos_data.***

 **Singularity:**
 ```
 singularity exec iwgc-circos-tracks.sif ./create_configs.sh -gap